 - If an appointment for technical support or consulting is missed by the customer at their premises, we will charge them for travel (1 hour at the hourly rate) if they don't reschedule the appointment in time.

 - No heavy discounting will be performed though if we can stop losses we may resort to this to close the account.
 We will not be forced into giving even more discounts if the customer will not pay but will visit them to get the money promptly.

 - There are no refunds.

-- Customer must pay for hosting and domain directly with third-party supplier with a valid credit card before Web development commences.
+- Customer must pay for hosting and domain directly with third-party supplier with a valid credit card or debit card before Web development commences.
 WWWalker Web Development Pty Ltd will advise customer on which hosting and domain company to use.
 If hosting and domain is not setup by the customer to the satisfaction of WWWalker Web Development Pty Ltd within 30 days from initial site visit, the job ends.

 - We do not launder money.

 - Before contract is signed, customer and our business specify when to expect reply.
 Default is 24-48 hours Monday-Friday excluding public holidays.

 - Before contract is signed, customer and our business agree on payment schedule for ongoing work.
 Default is upfront annual fee.
 Other options are quarterly upfront or after.